U-C-S/Hurl/Docs/Features/RuleMatching.md

 - `String`: This does simple text matching.
 Triggers if your URL matches exactly with this plain rule.
 - `Domain`: Simply the domain part of a URL, example: For the URL `https://github.com/u-c-s/hurl`, `github.com` is the domain.
 Probably the most useful rule type.
 - `Regex`: Uses Regular Expressions to do text matching.
 Use <https://regex101.com> with (.NET/C# flavor) to test your rules.
-- `Glob`: (Prefer using `Domain` rule over this, possibly could get breaking changes or removed completely in future versions) Uses Glob Pattern matching.
-Use [this website](https://www.digitalocean.com/community/tools/glob) to test your rules.

 > [!NOTE]
 > URLs typically have the `https://` prefix which also needs to be taken care by the rules you have written.